nitinnkr99/nitinnkr99/README.md

-Here’s a GitHub profile bio tailored for you based on your expertise and interests:

----

 ### **About Me**
 👋 **Hi there!** I’m Nitin , a passionate tech enthusiast and developer currently pursuing a dual degree:
 - 🎓 **B.Tech in Computer Science and Engineering (Offline)**